be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 - ``active`` needs to be checked, if false the token is not acceptable
 - ``scope`` need to be checked based on the endpoint
-- ``principalAttributes[‘urn:be:fgov:kbo-bce:organization:cbe-number’][0]`` contains the CBE number which identifies the eBox of the user.
+- ``principalAttributes[‘urn:be:fgov:kbo-bce:organization:cbe-number’][0]`` contains the CBE number which identifies the e-Box of the user.

 The following resources expand a bit on the subject: